aws-samples/busy-engineers-encryption-sdk/docs/0-explore.md

 * [Maven 3](https://maven.apache.org/)
 * [Git](https://git-scm.com/)

+The [EC2 Quickstart](#ec2-quickstart) section will walk you through setting these up.

 ## AWS credentials

 You'll need to configure the AWS CLI's default credentials to have _Administrator_ access.

-Because we'll be deploying a lambda application, we'll need to create an IAM role for it to use when talking to AWS services, and this requires Administrator access - Power User is not sufficient.
+We'll be deploying a Lambda application, so we'll need to create an IAM role for it to use when talking to AWS services, and this requires Administrator access - Power User is not sufficient.

 The roles created are restricted to only having access to the specific resources created as part of this demo.

 For help setting credentials for the CLI, see [the CLI